F

 Even in a competitive landscape, you can broaden your reach by collaborating with others.

-- Collaborate with Complementary Businesses
+- Collaborate with Complementary Businesses:

 Form partnerships with brands that target a similar audience without directly competing.
 This collaboration can introduce you to new customer bases and facilitate bundled offerings.